How Do Events Reveal the Buying Committee?

 Why can't revenue intelligence platforms see buying committees form?

-Revenue intelligence captures acceleration without cause.
-Revenue intelligence captures acceleration without cause because the behavioral signals that drive the change live in events.
-Revenue intelligence captures acceleration without cause because revenue intelligence uses a separate layer it never connects to.
+Revenue intelligence reads outcomes once they enter the system: opportunity creation, stage progression, forecast movement.
+It captures acceleration without cause because the behavioral signals that drive the change live in events, in a separate layer it never connects to.

 What does connecting event data to revenue data make visible?

-When behavioral event data and revenue outcome data run in one architecture, AI can detect buying committees forming in real time.
-The combined architecture shows rising signal density before stage progression.
-The combined architecture shows executive involvement before forecast changes.
-The combined architecture shows multi-stakeholder patterns that predict deal velocity.
+When behavioral event data and revenue outcome data run in one architecture, AI can detect buying committees forming in real time: rising signal density before stage progression, executive involvement before forecast changes, and multi-stakeholder patterns that predict deal velocity.

 Peter Micciche is CEO of Certain, the leading AI-powered Event Signal Platform for enterprise B2B companies.
-Connect with Peter on LinkedIn or visit certain.com to learn more about transforming events into revenue engines.
+Connect with Peter on LinkedIn or visit certain.com to about transforming events into revenue engines.

 Keep reading